dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 ---
 type: docs
-title: "How-To: Publish a message and subscribe to a topic"
+title: "How to: Publish a message and subscribe to a topic"
-linkTitle: "How-To: Publish & subscribe"
+linkTitle: "How to: Publish & subscribe to topics"
 weight: 2000
 description: "Learn how to send messages to a topic with one service and subscribe to that topic in another service"
 ---

-## Introduction

-Pub/Sub is a common pattern in a distributed system with many services that want to utilize decoupled, asynchronous messaging.
-Using Pub/Sub, you can enable scenarios where event consumers are decoupled from event producers.

-Dapr provides an extensible Pub/Sub system with At-Least-Once guarantees, allowing developers to publish and subscribe to topics.
-Dapr provides components for pub/sub, that enable operators to use their preferred infrastructure, for example Redis Streams, Kafka, etc.

-## Content Types

-When publishing a message, it's important to specify the content type of the data being sent.
-Unless specified, Dapr will assume `text/plain`.
-When using Dapr's HTTP API, the content type can be set in a `Content-Type` header. gRPC clients and SDKs have a dedicated content type parameter.

-## Example:
+Now that you've learned what the Dapr pub/sub building block provides, learn how it can work in your service.
+The below code example loosely describes an application that processes orders with two services, each with Dapr sidecars:

-The below code example loosely describes an application that processes orders.
-In the example, there are two services - an order processing service and a checkout service.
-Both services have Dapr sidecars.
-The order processing service uses Dapr to publish a message to RabbitMQ and the checkout service subscribes to the topic in the message queue.
+- A checkout service using Dapr to subscribe to the topic in the message queue.
+- An order processing service using Dapr to publish a message to RabbitMQ.

 <img src="/images/building-block-pub-sub-example.png" width=1000 alt="Diagram showing state management of example service">

-## Step 1: Setup the Pub/Sub component
+Dapr automatically wraps the user payload in a CloudEvents v1.0 compliant envelope, using `Content-Type` header value for `datacontenttype` attribute.
+[Learn more about messages with CloudEvents.]({{< ref pubsub-cloudevents.md >}})

-The following example creates applications to publish and subscribe to a topic called `orders`.
+The following example demonstrates how your applications publish and subscribe to a topic called `orders`.

+{{% alert title="Note" color="primary" %}}
+ If you haven't already, [try out the pub/sub quickstart]({{< ref pubsub-quickstart.md >}}) for a quick walk-through on how to use pub/sub.

+{{% /alert %}}

+## Set up the Pub/Sub component

-The first step is to setup the Pub/Sub component:
+The first step is to set up the pub/sub component:

 {{< tabs "Self-Hosted (CLI)" Kubernetes >}}

 {{% codetab %}}
-The pubsub.yaml is created by default on your local machine when running `dapr init`.
-Verify by opening your components file under `%UserProfile%\.dapr\components\pubsub.yaml` on Windows or `~/.dapr/components/pubsub.yaml` on Linux/MacOS.

-In this example, RabbitMQ is used for publish and subscribe.
-Replace `pubsub.yaml` file contents with the below contents.
+When you run `dapr init`, Dapr creates a default Redis `pubsub.yaml` and runs a Redis container on your local machine, located:

+- On Windows, under `%UserProfile%\.dapr\components\pubsub.yaml`
+- On Linux/MacOS, under `~/.dapr/components/pubsub.yaml`

+With the `pubsub.yaml` component, you can easily swap out underlying components without application code changes.
+In this example, RabbitMQ is used.

 ```yaml
 apiVersion: dapr.io/v1alpha1